pwnxpl0it/idkmng/README.md

 Template-based, with easy [TOML](https://toml.io/en/) support!

 ## Idea 🧠:
-In many cases you need to create a project that needs some special files,for example a browser extension, your worktree will look like:
+Creating a project often involves setting up specific files with unique formats.
+For instance, a browser extension requires files like:

 ```
 manifest.json
 Content.js
 etc..
 ```

-And each one of these files has its own syntactic sugar, with idkmng you can use the command line to initialize your projects no matter what syntactic sugar needed! for example a web extension:
+Each file has its own structure and syntax.
+With idkmng, you can effortlessly initialize projects with the required files and configurations using a simple command, regardless of the specific format needed.

+For example, to set up a browser extension project, you can run:
 ```sh
 $ idkmng browser_extension
 ```
-and 💥 your files are ready for your initial commit, How amazing is that ? same for any other thing because it is template-based.
+and 💥 your project files will be ready for your initial commit.
+Isn’t that amazing?

-This gives you the ability to customize your projects initialization process as you want for example, you can have more than one template to create a browser extension but they are different in `manifest.json` or whatever.
+idkmng is template-based, allowing you to define multiple templates for the same type of project.
+This means you can customize the initialization process to suit different requirements, such as variations in manifest.json or other project-specific files.

 ## Installation
 If you have Rust 🦀 🚀 installed on your machine run the following command: